sahanwellala/SSD-Event-Manager/README.md

 ## Build And Run the Application

-01) Clone the project using following URL
+01) Clone the project using following URL : https://github.com/sahanwellala/SSD-Event-Manager.git

 02) import existing project as maven project

-03) Run the project
+03) Run the project maven or gradle configuration

       ### OR

+01) Clone the project using following URL : https://github.com/sahanwellala/SSD-Event-Manager.git

+02) open Command Prompt

+03) Navigate to the project root folder

+04) run "mvn spring-boot:run" command